 Join Our Local Partners for Bird Walks, Critters and a Connection to our Local Natural World in Sonoma County!

-Proud "Barn Owl" Sponsors of the 2025 "Taking Flight" Laguna de Santa Rosa Foundation Annual Fundraiser
+Proud sponsors of the Bluebird Nesting Trail at Laguna de Santa Rosa Foundation

 Laguna de Santa Rosa Foundation

 Together, we improve the vitality of the Laguna de Santa Rosa as a place for wildlife and people through habitat restoration, inspiring connection to nature, and conserving rare and endangered species unique to our watershed.
-Our work is only made possible by community members like you.
-Join us for our most important fundraiser of the year!
+Our work is only made possible by community members.

 Join the Petaluma Wetlands Alliance for Bird and Nature Walks at Shollenberger Park and Ellis Creek in Petaluma!